 export function TextReplyForm() {

-const { status, sendClientResponseText } = useLayercodeAgent({
+const { status, connect, disconnect, sendClientResponseText } = useLayercodeAgent({

 agentId: process.env.NEXT_PUBLIC_LAYERCODE_AGENT_ID!,